As States Reopen, Do They Have The Workforce They Need To Stop Coronavirus Outbreaks?

 Loading...

-Many states are still planning to hire more contact tracers, reassign existing government staff or train outside volunteers.
-Some already have a bank of trained staff or volunteers in waiting, able to pivot to tracing contacts if a spike of new positive cases arises.
-Many of them are relying on the National Guard, AmeriCorps, volunteers or part time workers to fill these ranks.
+Many states are still planning to hire more contact tracers, reassign existing government staff, or train outside volunteers.
+Some already have a bank of trained staff or volunteers in waiting, able to pivot to tracing contacts if new positive cases spike.
+Many of them are relying on the National Guard, AmeriCorps, volunteers or part-time workers to fill these ranks.
 With the plans to hire and reserve staff, the national workforce grows to 68,525 contact tracers.

 "I think it's amazing that the workforce scale-up has gone this far in such a short period of time," says Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security and a lead author of the center's white paper on contact tracing capacity.
 "But I'm also — at the same time — concerned, because we're seeing these increases in case numbers in a lot of different states."

-Former CDC Director Tom Frieden agrees that NPR's results show some progress, but that it's "not nearly enough and not nearly fast enough."
+Tom Frieden, former director of the Centers for Disease Control and Prevention, agrees that NPR's survey shows some progress has been made, but that it's "not nearly enough and not nearly fast enough."

 Public health experts say tracing the contacts of each positive case and asking them to quarantine is crucial for allowing communities to safely reopen — those who are sick or have been exposed stay home while the rest of the public begins to return to normal life.
 If communities don't have enough tracers to quickly call and investigate each positive case and to effectively follow up with contacts, that strategy to curb transmission falls apart.